 “We few, we happy few, we band of brothers” (William Shakespeare’s Henry V)

-Young Henry became the prince of Wales when his father, Henry IV, forcibly usurped the crown from Richard II.
+Young Henry became the Prince of Wales when his father, Henry IV, forcibly usurped the crown from Richard II.
 During Henry IV’s fractious reign, Henry the younger quickly took up the gauntlet of leadership to the Lancastrian branch of the Plantagenet dynasty.
 He fiercely battled his father’s enemies in Wales and elsewhere.
 By the time the frail Henry IV had passed on, the nascent king was already a battle-hardened leader.
-Of course, Shakespeare’s portrayal of the young Henry, or ‘Prince Hal,’ was of a soft and mischievous boy in Henry IV parts I and II who grew into the jingoistic military-king in Henry V (memorably, the character of Falstaff, Prince Hal’s Dionysian companion, is actually based on a true historical figure John Oldcastle, a lollard from the heretical reformist sect.
-He was later reluctantly condemned by Henry V but Oldcastle escaped from the Tower of London and became involved in plot against Henry V until he was captured and executed in 1417).
+Of course, Shakespeare’s portrayal of the young Henry, or ‘Prince Hal,’ was of a soft and mischievous boy in Henry IV parts I and II who grew into the jingoistic military-king in Henry V (memorably the character of Falstaff, Prince Hal’s Dionysian companion, is actually based on a true historical figure John Oldcastle, a lollard from the heretical reformist sect.
+Oldcastle was later reluctantly condemned and imprisoned by Henry V but he escaped from the Tower of London and became involved in plot against Henry V until his eventual capture and execution in 1417).

 Henry was a stern and severe man who inspired confidence and loyalty among those around him.
 He stabilized the nation’s coinage.
-Henry began solely using English rather than French when conducting state business.
-In his early years as king, he traveled throughout England issuing pardons to his father’s enemies, along with the remaining allies of the late Richard II, whose name was often invoked to incite rebellion.
+He replaced French with English when conducting state business.
+In his early years as king, Henry traveled throughout England issuing pardons to his father’s enemies, along with the remaining allies of the late Richard II, whose name was often invoked to incite rebellion.
 In fact, many of the commoners believed a false theory that Richard was still alive and waiting to reclaim his stolen crown.
 To further heal the wounds of the past Henry took under his wing the heir apparent to Richard II, Edmund Mortimer, earl of March.
 The two became closely allied and together they foiled a revolt hatched by the Lollards (a proto-Protestant reformist religious sect) which was plotted against the king.
 Perhaps Henry’s most impressive and lasting maneuver was to rebury Richard II in a dignified tomb at Westminster Abbey in the true fashion of an English king.
-Previously, and breaking with tradition, Henry IV was unceremoniously buried in a humble grave at Canterbury Cathedral beside the tomb of Thomas Beckett.
-The new resting place of Henry IV among the English monarchs at Westminster signified the end of an era to a beleaguered nation.
+Previously, and breaking with tradition, Richard II had also been unceremoniously buried in a humble grave at Kings Langley.
+The new resting place of Richard II among the English monarchs at Westminster signified the end of an era to a beleaguered nation.

 The French Campaign